Udyadbhānu-sahasrābhā उद्यद्भानु-सहस्राभा (6)

 Krodhākāraṅkuśojvalā क्रोधाकारङ्कुशोज्वला (9)

 She holds an elephant hook in her right upper arm.
 Krodha means hatred and akāra means knowledge.
 This nāma talks about subtle body.
 Knowledge is always subtle.
 She uses this elephant hook to destroy the hatred if developed in Her devotees and gives them knowledge.
 A bīja of Kālī, kroṁ (क्रों) is hidden in this nāma.
 Kālī is the destroyer of all evils.
-This right lower arm is represented by Sampathkarī Devi.
+This right upper arm is represented by Sampathkarī Devi.

 Manorūpekṣu-kodaṇḍā मनोरूपेक्षु-कोदण्डा (10)